[This page is a work in progress]

 Sand dunes – Sossusvlei

 Red Dunes that are some of the highest in the world at close to 400m.
 Hiking the dunes is possible.
-Dunes can be captured from the road.
+Dunes can be photographed from the road.

 Dead Trees (Camel Thorne) – Deadvlei

 Deadvlei is located within Sossusvlei.
-The park is opens at sunrise.
+The park opens at sunrise.
 To access the park at sunrise stay inside the first gate otherwise the first gate does not open until later.
 There are a couple of lodges and campgrounds within the first gate.
 It is a 40km drive to the access point to Deadvlei.
 Then there is a 5Km drive through deep sand.
 One of hte lodges provides a shuttle from the end of the tar road to the trail to Deadvlei.
+Once a the parking lot for Deadvlei there is a 1.1KM hike up and over a large sand dune to reach the salt pan where the camel thorn trees are located.

 Quiver Trees – Keetmanskop